frazy81/Singulersum/README.md

 math calculus behind this software (one out of 16 pages):
 ![math](/docs/original_note_example.jpg)

+Feature-Set of Singulersum:
+ * 3D objects that may contain other objects (recursive structure)
+ * different cameras (all with their own position and view angles in space)
+ * camera and object animation (currently only camera animation)
+   * either through mouse in GUI or
+   * configured in yaml
+ * light sources (not yet supported)
+ * luminescence (by comparing normal vector of polygons with view vector of camera)
+ * object browser (not yet supported) to change properties of objects

-My name is Philipp Hasenfratz (philipp.hasenfratz at gmx.net).
+My name is Philipp Hasenfratz (philipp.hasenfratz at protonmail.com).
 I'm a software developer based in Switzerland.
 This project was a fun side project of mine.
 I was wondering if I still had the mathematical skills to create and develop a 3D rendering engine prototype without any external tools, libraries, help or a GPU.
-After 20 years out of school I was a bit rusty doing the math, but I got it back again with some help of wikipedia of course.
+After 20 years out of school I was a bit rusty doing the math (vector geometry, matrix calculation, dot and vector product (luminescence calculus), linear equation systems, linear algebra), but I got it back again with some help of wikipedia of course.
 But the main objective was to develop the whole math myself and for most part I did exactly that.
 So the math behind Singulersum is most probably not the same as in commonly used 3D software...

 After two weeks and roughly 200 hours of work the prototype was ready and worked (more or less)...